 Tagged Fish Overview

-We presently are tracking the movements of red snapper, gray triggerfish, and some shark species in the Gulf of Mexico.
-Our tagged fish can have blue, white, or yellow external tags that have Auburn University, (251) 990-4858, and a tag number written on the side of them.
-Some of these fish also have internal tags located within the gut cavity.
-For these fish we offer a $150 reward for the return of an Auburn University tagged fish as long as the fish carcass, internal, and external tags are returned.
-If the fish does not have an internal tag the reward amount can vary.
-Fish can be tagged with a $50 reward or $150 reward external tag.
-The full reward amount will be given for the return of the fish carcass and external tag.
+Presently we are tracking the movements of red snapper, gray triggerfish, and some shark species in the Gulf of Mexico.
+Our tagged fish can have blue, white, or yellow external tags that have Auburn University, 251-990-4858, and a 4-digit tag number written on the side of them.
+All of the fish tagged in this study are tagged in the belly.
+Many of these fish also have internal tags located within the gut cavity.
+We offer a $150 reward for the return of an Auburn University tagged fish as long as the fish carcass, internal, and external tags are returned.
+Not all of the tagged fish have an internal tag, but the reward is still $150 for carcass and external tag.
+To receive the reward, you may keep the fillets, but please attempt to keep the external tag attached to the fish.
+Please call the Auburn University Marine Fish Lab in Fairhope, AL (251-990-4858) and we will send someone to pickup the fish carcass and tag.
+We do not give out rewards if the fish carcass is not returned.
+We do not give out rewards for red snapper that are tagged in the back with yellow tags, or for fish caught out of season.
+We will give out rewards for fish caught by commercial fishers that have quotas anytime of year.

 Equipment Used & Location of External Tags